Danger to Sharif's health increasing due to delay in his travel abroad: Party

 Earlier, Maryam said, "Mian sahib's condition is very critical and he must go abroad for diagnosis of his disease and treatment.
 Doctors of the government and private medical boards have exhausted all options and they have unanimously recommended his treatment abroad."
 "I wanted to stay with my father during his treatment (in London), but my passport is with the court.
 My thoughts and prayers will be with my father when he gets treatment," she said.

-The Sharif family approached the Ministry of Interior, requesting the removal of Sharif's name from the ECL to pave way for the three-time prime minister to fly abroad for medical treatment.
-Sharif suffered an angina attack during his hospitalisation and also suffers from diabetes.

-Sharif was lodged in the Kot Lakhpat jail but last month he was sent to the custody of the National Accountability Bureau (NAB) which is probing the Sharif family in the Chaudhry Sugar Mills corruption case.
+Sharif was lodged in the Kot Lakhpat jail but last month he was sent to the custody of the NAB which is probing the Sharif family in the Chaudhry Sugar Mills corruption case.
 On December 24, 2018, an accountability court had sentenced Sharif to seven years in prison in the Al-Azizia Steel Mills corruption case and acquitted him in the Flagship case.

 On October 29, the Islamabad High Court suspended Sharif's sentence in the Al-Azizia corruption case for eight weeks on medical grounds.
 The Sharif family has denied all corruption charges and termed them as politically motivated.